tlhakhan/virtualmachine-builder/README.md

 # 📖 README
-This repo helps build virtual machines using Packer on VMware ESXi hosts.
+This repo helps build virtual machines using Packer on VirtualBox.

 - [x] Build VMs on a simple network with just DHCP and DNS
 - [x] Doesn't use TFTP server for netbooting